Jake1441/data422_group_proj/Jacob_ProjectDiary.md

 # data422_group_proj
 Data422 Group Project

-By Jacob Reid, Katie, Rick
+By Jacob Reid
+DATA422 Group Project Lead

 # Topic
 We wanted to build an app that grabs the Vehicle Kilometres Travelled from the government site and the average fuel price per vehicle class using randomised vehicle types.